wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 Next steps
 ----------

-The Wazuh indexer is now successfully installed and you can proceed with installing the Wazuh server.
+The Elasticsearch is now successfully installed and you can proceed with installing the Wazuh server.
 To perform this action, see the :ref:`Wazuh server <wazuh_server_unattended>` section.